wistia/wistia-open-docs/_posts/drupal.md

     [video:http://subdomain.wistia.com/medias/hashed_id ratio:640x360 width: 640]

-The drawback to using the `video_filter` is you must include the `ratio` token, which can require additional work to determine.
+The drawback to using `video_filter` is you must include the `ratio attribute` in the token, which can require additional work to determine.

 {% post_image hashed_id: '1f11e08d675267808209beb3648417255004d677', class: 'post_image center' %}